kreyplants/site/jekyll/_posts/2019-07-08-kiwifruit.md

 layout: post
 category: science
 title: Kiwifruit
-img: /assets/img/hero-kiwi-bird.jpg
+feat-img: /assets/img/cuttingKiwis.gif
-date: 2018-08-22
+date: 2019-07-08
 author: Davy DeKrey
+intro: Kiwifruit (often abbreviated as kiwi), or Chinese gooseberry is the edible berry of several species of woody vines in the genus Actinidia.
 ---
-Kiwifruit (often abbreviated as kiwi), or Chinese gooseberry is the edible berry of several species of woody vines in the genus Actinidia.

 The most common cultivar group of kiwifruit is oval, about the size of a large hen's egg (5–8 cm (2.0–3.1 in) in length and 4.5–5.5 cm (1.8–2.2 in) in